Digital Accessibility

 Learn more about Ally

 UMBC supports transcription and closed captioning to assure equal access to screencast resources that faculty develop.
-Panopto and VoiceThread offer automated captioning and these captions can be edited for accuracy.
+YuJa, and VoiceThread offer automated captioning and these captions can be edited for accuracy.
 In the event that captions need to be requested, DoIT will provide captions/transcriptions for videos that are less than 15 minutes in length.
 Faculty may consider breaking longer videos into 10-15 minute chunks to leverage automated captioning features in Panopto or VoiceThread.

 Captioning Requests